 There are various ways in which motor vehicle accidents in Ontario are caused, with many of them involving careless or negligent driver actions.
 This can include:

 Distracted driving.
 With the increase in popularity of handheld electronic devices, distracted driving has become more of a problem on the roadways.
-Some of the most dangerous driving behaviors include text messaging, watching videos on a phone, and talking on the phone without the use of a hands-free system.
+Some of the most dangerous and negligent behaviors include text messaging, watching videos on a phone, and talking on the phone without the use of a hands-free system.

 Driving while impaired.
 During the latest reporting year in California, there were over 26,000 alcohol-related traffic injuries, and impaired drivers were responsible for 31% of all traffic fatalities that year.